Blowing the Whistle

 - Documentary evidence is critical in exposing and proving wrong-doing.
 Photocopy all documents that may be relevant.

 - Act as you always do.
 Don’t give yourself away by doing or saying new or different things.
 Be the same person you always were.

-- Contact Wikileaks or a simliar specialist organisation and follow their guidance very carefully.
+- Contact shepwayvox[at]riseup.net and follow the guidance above very carefully.